appliedengdesign/vscode-gcode-syntax/README.md

 If you work like to help contribute to the code or this project, please fork away and submit pull requests!

 For more information on contributing, please refer to the [CONTRIBUTING](https://github.com/appliedengdesign/vscode-gcode-syntax/blob/master/CONTRIBUTING.md) doc.

+## About Applied Eng & Design

+We are a full service engineering and design firm, specializing in CAD/CAM, CNC milling, rapid prototyping, training and more.
+We also like to dabble in Arudino / RaspberryPi projects, electronics, drones and robotics projects!
+Subscribe to our YouTube channel for videos on our projects, screencast tutorials, and more!

+Follow us on [Twitter](https://twitter.com/appliedengdes) & [Instagram](https://instagram.com/appliedengdes), and like our [Facebook Page](https://facebook.com/appliedengdesign)!

 ## License